4ndrewparr/jigsaw-toxicity-classification/README.md

 <p align="center">

 Consequently I went for 5 BERT models.
 This left time to fit at most 4 GPT2 models (the second strongest model), but to avoid getting into runtime trouble I settled for 3 GPT2 models.
-I filled the rest of the size and time space with subensembles of both LSTM variants (rebuilding the embedding matrix adds ~ 30" to the preprocessing LSTMs preprocessing times shown).
+I filled the rest of the size and time space with subensembles of both LSTM variants.

 architecture|n models|prepr. time|infer. time|total time|model size|total size
 :---:|:---:|---:|---:|---:|---:|---: